Charges dismissed against Wellington woman accused of murdering boyfriend

 WICHITA, Kan.
 (KSNW) — A Wellington woman had murder charges against her dismissed at the beginning of August.

-Ashley Pearson was arrested in Aug.
-2022 in connection to the 2018 stabbing death of her boyfriend Kyle Hill, 26.
+Ashley Pearson was arrested in August 2022 in connection to the 2018 stabbing death of her boyfriend, Kyle Hill, 26.

-Court documents allege Hill became a violent offender in Kansas in a case in Sedgwick County.
+Court documents allege Hill became a violent offender in a Sedgwick County case.
 Filings accuse Hill of being physically abusive towards Pearson and her baby.

 Court filings say Pearson grabbed a knife and hit Hill with it.
 Pearson allegedly told Hill’s mother to call 911 but didn’t because she “chose not to get the authorities involved.”